 “C-Cousin?!”
-Eri’s heart was beating incredibly fast.
+Eri’s heart was beating faster and faster.

 She couldn’t understand what was happening at all and both vehicles would soon crash against each other.
 The image of the other motorcycle dashing in closer and closer was burnt into her mind.
-But she was never able to feel any kind of impact.
+But she was never able to feel any impact.

 With a swift movement, the blonde girl had jumped out of her motorcycle, grabbed Faith tightly by his torso and pulled him away from the vehicle.
 Eri who had been holding tightly unto Faith was dragged along as well.